 POPULATION, GEOGRAPHY, LANGUAGES AND VIBRANT CITY LIFE

-Hong Kong's economic strength is premised on free and open trade, the rule of law and a level playing field, as well as a simple, low tax system.
-The US-based Heritage Foundation has rated Hong Kong the world's freest economy for 25 consecutive years.
-The GDP per capita of Hong Kong amounted to US$46,000 in 2018, and is among the highest in the world.
-The real GDP growth in 2018 was +3%.
-Inflation for 2018 was 2.4%.
-The unemployment rate is 2.8% (January 2019).
+Hong Kong’s economic strength is premised on free and open trade, the rule of law and a level playing field, as well as a simple, low tax system.
+The US-based Heritage Foundation has rated Hong Kong the world’s freest economy for 26 consecutive years, most recently in September 2020.

 The Stock Exchange of Hong Kong (HKEx) has been among the top five global Initial Public Offerings (IPO) listing markets for the past decade.
-In 2018, it ranked 1st in the world, raising US$36,628 billion.
+In 2020, it ranked 2nd in the world, raising HK$ 400.2 billion.

-Hong Kong has the highest concentration of insurers in Asia with 161 authorised insurers (end 2018).
+Hong Kong has the highest concentration of insurers in Asia with 164 authorised insurers (November 2020).

 Hong Kong is a leading international trade and business services centre.
 Services account for over 92% of GDP.
 The economy has prospered on the back of the four pillar industries of financial services, trading and logistics, professional and business services, and tourism.
 Considerable efforts are also being made to broaden and diversify the economic base with as a focus on areas such as innovation and technology and creative industries.